A pickleball court is similar to a badminton court in terms of overall area. However, the lines and the measurements inside vary substantially.

 - Non-Volley Region: The area adjacent to the net bounds the net line, sidelines and the non-volley region line (LxB = 20×7 feet) is the non-volley region.
 This is the critical area, where you cannot stand or touch the line while hitting a ball without allowing it to bounce once inside your court.

 - Service Courts: Service court is divided into two (left, and right).
 This is the area behind the non-volley region line and ends before the baseline is the service court.
 The left and right service courts are separated by a center line (service court divider).
 The dimension of one side of the service court is (10×15 feet).
 Both the service courts collectively measures (20×10 feet).

-You can checkout this pdf file to know more about layout of a pickleball court.
+You can check out this pdf file to know more about the layout of a pickleball court.

 Dimension and Specification of the Net

 The net used for pickleball can be made of any netted material that can hold a wiffle ball at ease.
 As the pickleball court measures 20 feet in width, the net should measure a minimum of 20 feet in length.
 Remember that the net should have 20 feet of netted area, after which the tie ropes are measured.

 Mesh size should be small enough to make a good screen to hold the ball without allowing it to pass through.
 Preferably, the mesh size shall be at 1-1.5 inches.

 The height of the net